Are You Eligible for HECA Membership?

 - Provide ONE professional reference who can attest to your professional work ethic and pathway.
-The recommendation MUST be provided by one of the following: Active HECA Member, High School Counselor, or a College Representative.
-A recommendation from one of the Certification Program Instructors WILL NOT be accepted.
 This recommendation must come from someone who you have worked with, has known you for more than one year, and can attest to your work with students and families.
-This document may be requested from within the application.
+Examples include active HECA Member, High School Counselor, or a College Representative.
+(You will send the recommendation request from within the application.)

 - Provide documentation of evidence of completion of the highest degree and, if appropriate, a copy of an approved certificate program (UCLA, UC Irvine, UC Riverside, and UC Berkeley).
 Documents may be uploaded in the application.